samanyougarg/hanuman/_posts/2018-10-19-Group Info.md

 *Passionate about all things Environmental Fluid Mechanics*

-*Current research:*
+*Current research:
-*Effects of climate change on regional wave climates.*
+Effects of climate change on regional wave climates.
-*Flow and mixing in stratified fluids.*
+Flow and mixing in stratified fluids.
-*Nearshore coastal morphology and hydrodynamics*
+Nearshore coastal morphology and hydrodynamics*

 **[Dr Katrin Tirok](https://twitter.com/katrintirok)**

 *Aquatic Scientist, Data Analyst, Trainer & Educator*

-*Research on bio-physical processes in coastal systems, mathematical modelling of biosystems, algae dynamics.*
+*Research on bio-physical processes in coastal systems, algae dynamics.

-*Passionate about all kinds of data and about data literacy and research skills training.*
+Passionate about all kinds of data and about data literacy and research skills training.*

 # Project members
 **Nabeel Abdoola**